MSc in International Business and Management

 Partial scholarships of 50% to Small and Medium Enterprises – members of SEV, offered as rewarding services to the members of the Federation.

-Women on Top partial Scholarship
+Women Empowerment and Equality partial Scholarship

 Women on Top offers one partial merit- based scholarship.